Don't Tell Comedy

 Live stand-up comedy company which creates pop-up comedy experiences across the U.S.

-Don't Tell Comedy is a live stand-up comedy company that creates pop-up comedy shows in unique, non-traditional locations in over 200 cities worldwide.
+Don't Tell Comedy is a live stand-up comedy company that creates pop-up comedy shows in unique, non-traditional locations in over 250 cities worldwide, and films select shows to release stand-up comedy video content online.
 Founded in 2017, the company is based in Los Angeles, California.

 History

 Founder Kyle Kazanjian-Amory wanted to create local stand-up shows that felt more casual than a comedy club and more professional than other local independent shows.
 The company first started producing shows in locations around Los Angeles before expanding to other cities, such as San Francisco, Portland, and Seattle.

 In March 2020, Don't Tell Comedy had to cancel shows and stop running live events due to the coronavirus pandemic.
 The company began creating digital content and live-streamed events, including a trivia format and private corporate events.